Collage on Wall, 2019

 In cooperation with Open Cave Vienna & Vienna Art Week

-The Danube flows 2857km from Fountain into the Black See.
+The Danube flows 2857km from spring into the Black See.
 It connects both of my origins, the German heritage and the Romanian childhood and Vienna is my sweet spot in between.

 As the gallery is located between the arms of Danube river I used the chance to create a prayer to the water, the flow, the river that connects my European soul.